togglebyte/anathema-guide/src/templates/elements/border.md

 ```

 It's also possible to customise the border style by providing an eight character
-string as input, where each character represents a portion of the corner in the
+string as input, where each character represents a section of the border in the
 following order:

 1. top left